 What Is This Thing Called “Joe?”

-Actually, quite a mutt.
-Drawing since I was two, the stage was set for me to be an antsy creative who, well, got into things.
+Actually, Joe Vissichelli is quite a mutt.
+Drawing since the age of two, the stage was set for me to be an antsy creative who, well, got into things.
 Comics were a constant but my ever-doodling ways didn’t crowd out curiosity for other stuff.
 I became a juvenile accordionist and, not content with my level of “quirky,” joined the cross country team’s gang of misfits in high school, where offbeat humor got me through hard workouts and seriously chop-busting teammates.
-Driving was an adventure, with lots of cheap and shaky cars to hold together and survive, but they always managed to get me to the pizzerias.
-And often to college and work.
+Driving was always an adventure, with lots of cheap and shaky cars to hold together and survive, though they always did manage to get me to the local pizzerias.
+And pretty often to college and work.

 The harmonica?
 Let’s just say I play with it, rather than actually play.